Blowfly (musician): Biography

 Blowfly's profane style earned Reid legal trouble.
 He was sued by songwriter Stanley Adams, who was ASCAP president at the time, for spoofing "What a Diff'rence a Day Makes" as "What a Difference a Lay Makes".
-Reid's own compositions have been sampled by dozens of hip hop, R&B, and electronic artists (such as Beyonce, Wu Tang Clan, DJ Quik, DMX, Method Man & Redman, Main Source, DJ Shadow, Eazy-E, RJD2, Jurassic 5, Big Daddy Kane, Mary J. Blige, Brand Nubian, and the Avalanches) but Reid received almost no money from sampling due to signing away most of his royalties.
+Reid's own compositions have been sampled by dozens of hip hop, R&B, and electronic artists but Reid received almost no money from sampling due to signing away most of his royalties.

 Blowfly's Zodiac Blowfly LP (also released on CD in 1996 on Weird World Records) includes the songs "If Eating You Is Wrong, I Don't Want To Be Right", "The First Time Ever You Sucked My Dick", and "Ain't No Head Like My Woman's Head", as well as a version of "Clean Up Woman", which he co-wrote.
 Another album of this period is The Weird World of Blowfly.

 2000s

 In 2003, Blowfly sold the rights to his entire catalog after years of debt.
 After 17 years of sporadic touring and occasional re-recording of his classic raps, Blowfly signed with Jello Biafra's independent record label Alternative Tentacles in 2005.
 Fahrenheit 69, the first album under the new contract, featured appearances from Slug of Atmosphere, King Coleman, Gravy Train, and Afroman.

 Blowfly's Punk Rock Party, a 2006 album release from Alternative Tentacles, features several punk rock classics given the Blowfly treatment—including a rewrite of the Dead Kennedys song "Holiday in Cambodia" recast as "R. Kelly in Cambodia", which features Biafra (the song's composer and original singer) playing a trial judge.
 The album also includes "I Wanna Be Fellated", "Gotta Keep Her Penetrated", "I Wanna Fuck Your Dog" and "Should I Fuck This Big Fat Ho?".

 Blowfly completed his first tour of Australia in March 2007, and toured Germany with Die Ärzte in 2008.
 He performed at the 2010 Big Day Out music festival, held in Australia and New Zealand.

 The movie The Weird World of Blowfly was directed by Jonathan Furmanski and premiered at South by Southwest in 2010; it received a wider release in September 2011.